Home of: Sc Morgans Island Labradors and Island

 farm offers Morgan Horses, Tennessee Fainting Goats, AKC Labrador

-Retriever puppies (Yellow & Black) and Morgan stallions at stud.
+Retriever puppies (Yellow & Black) and at times, Morgan stallions at

-Other services offered: A Stallion Collection and Freezing Station,
+stud.
+Other services offered: A Stallion Collection and

-Equine Mobile Semen Freezing Service with storage and shipping.
-Freezing
+Freezing Station, Equine Mobile Semen Freezing Service with storage.

-service is open to all Equine breeds.
-Hands on training for collection
+Freezing service is open to all Equine breeds.
+Hands on training for

-If you are going to be in the area, give us a call or shoot us off an email.
+If you are going to be in the area, give us a call or send us an email.
 We will be happy to show you around and introduce you to the animals.

 This site is dedicated to the Fond